shariq1989/cookbook/content/recipe/Chili_Con_Carne.md

 #### DIRECTIONS

 1. Add the dried chilis to an [Instant Pot](https://amzn.to/3qfNYCZ) and cook on saute mode until blistered, 1 minute.
-2. Remove the chilis and add them to a blender along with the chicken broth, mix thoroughly.
+2. Remove the chilis and add them to a blender along with the chicken broth.
+Add the 2 chipotle chilis and 2 tbsp sauce.
+Mix thoroughly.
 Set aside.
 3. Season the chuck with salt and pepper.
 4. Add oil to the Instant Pot and then add a layer of the chuck.
 Allow it to sear and form a crust.
 Repeat until all the meat has had a chance to brown.
 Set the meat aside.
 5. Add onions to the oil and cook until they become translucent and soften.